 The region’s central intake model enabled by Novari technology has provided numerous benefits to staff and clients in Northwestern Ontario, including:

-- Equitable access to specialized care
+- Equitable access to specialised care

 - Reduced wait times